mesosphere/dcos-docs-site/pages/services/dcos-monitoring/0.2.1/install/index.md

 ## Install with custom options

-The DC/OS Monitoring service has to know which service account and certificate it should use for authentication.
-This is done by installing the service with a custom configuration that sets the `service_account` field to the principal name and the `service_account_secret` field to the secret where the service certificate is stored.
+You must identify for the DC/OS Monitoring service which service account and certificate it should use for authentication.
+Do so by installing the service with a custom configuration that sets the `service_account` field to the principal name and sets the `service_account_secret` field to the secret where the service certificate is stored.

 Create a custom options file (`options.json`):